mfukushim/map-traveler-mcp/README.md

 ## Smithery

 Please refer to https://smithery.ai/server/@mfukushim/map-traveler-mcp.
-Remote MCP (stdio mode) is supported, but the configuration feature has been removed because image generation was too heavy to run.
+Remote MCP (Streamable-http mode) is supported, but the configuration feature has been removed because image generation was too heavy to run.
 Database settings can now be recorded with Turso sqlite, so if you configure Turso, your travel progress will also be saved.
 <img alt="smithery.png" src="tools/smithery.png" width="400"/>